-NOTICE IS HEREBY GIVEN that the 2022 Annual Meeting of Stockholders of Sixth Street Specialty Lending, Inc. will be held on the internet via live webcast at www.virtualshareholdermeeting.com/TSLX2022 on May 26, 2022, at 9:30 a.m., Eastern Time.
-To support the health and well-being of our shareholders and other meeting participants, the 2022 Annual Meeting of Stockholders will be a completely virtual meeting, and stockholders will not be able to attend in person.
-The 2022 Annual Meeting of Stockholders is being held for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2023 Annual Meeting of Stockholders of Sixth Street Specialty Lending, Inc. will be held at the offices of Cleary Gottlieb Steen & Hamilton LLP, One Liberty Plaza, 38th Floor, New York, NY 10006 on May 25, 2023, at 9:30 a.m., local time.
+The 2023 Annual Meeting of Stockholders is being held for the following purposes:

-- 1. To elect three Class II directors, each to serve for a three-year term and until a successor has been duly elected and qualified or until the director's earlier resignation or removal. - 2.
-To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022. - 3.
-To transact such other business as may properly come before the 2022 Annual Meeting of Stockholders or any postponement or adjournment thereof.
+- 1. To elect three Class III directors, each to serve for a three-year term and until a successor has been duly elected and qualified or until the director's earlier resignation or removal. - 2.
+To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023. - 3.
+To transact such other business as may properly come before the 2023 Annual Meeting of Stockholders or any postponement or adjournment thereof.

-Only stockholders of record at the close of business on March 31, 2022, are entitled to notice of and to vote at the 2022 Annual Meeting of Stockholders or any postponement or adjournment thereof.
+Only stockholders of record at the close of business on March 31, 2023, are entitled to notice of and to vote at the 2023 Annual Meeting of Stockholders or any postponement or adjournment thereof.